-- We started developing the IP-Targeting solution from media, not technology, ie the focus was on successfully identifying company IP addresses that ad-networks would match in their ecosystem.
+- We started developing the IP-Targeting solution from media, not technology.
+The focus was on successfully identifying company IP addresses that ad-networks would match in their ecosystem.
 Many vendors claim maintaining billions of IP ranges.
 However, when the majority of the traffic is mobile and ISP related (Telcos) this amount of IPs offers little value to B2B.

 - AccountInsight was jointly developed with GroupM, with all the expertise and focus that comes with it.

 - 100% driven by IP-range and media optimization.

 - Transparency in displaying the inventory performance and allow agencies to add specialized media to the DSP inventory or pause certain media when not performing.

 - Very strong EMEA focus – more than any other players.
 For a number of reasons ( market fragmentation, scarcity of cookie data under GDPR…) Europe is arguably the hardest market to unravel.

 - Business model is 100% focused on pay-as-you-go (i.e. low entry barriers, low risk to run a test on a proven platform)

 Our view with regards to competitive landscape outlines 2 main types of vendors competing in the same B2B segment:

 a) Account-Based-Marketing platforms such as DemandBase/Engagio, Terminus, Triblio, Madison Logic, Jabmo.

 • Most of them are US based and their approach is cookie-based, which does not work in Europe because of GDPR and privacy legislation.